duffylaura/README-maker/Develop/README.md

   ## Installation

-  ppp
+  N/A

   ## Usage

-  pp
+  N/A

   ## License

-  This project is licensed under the terms of the MIT.
+  This project is licensed under the terms of MIT license.

   ## Contributing

-  The following people collaborated on this project with me: undefined.
+  The following people collaborated on this project with me: N/A.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/undefined/undefined).
+Get started [here](github.com/duffylaura/README-maker).

   ## Tests